Last Updated on February 10, 2023

 And, to make matters even worse, much of the plastic we “recycle” is dumped in countries that don’t have access to waste management infrastructure.
 This means that a lot of the plastic we’re “recycling” is actually winding up in the ocean.

 This is why it’s so important to be mindful of the materials that you bring into your life.

-First, REDUCE what you you bring into your home.
-REUSE what you have, and then after you’ve reduced and reused all that you can – then and ONLY then… recycle!
+First, REDUCE what you bring into your home.
+REUSE what you have, and after you’ve reduced and reused all that you can, then and ONLY then… recycle!

 Fishnets are one of the biggest polluters in the ocean.
-Many times old nets will be thrown into the ocean, which is horrible because marine life get trapped and are unable to escape.
+Many old nets are thrown into the ocean, which is horrible because marine life gets trapped and is unable to escape.

 Check out seafood watch from Monterey Bay Aquarium to learn more about eco-friendly fishing practices.